 - MSc in International Development and Humanitarian Emergencies, London School of Economics (LSE), UK

 - Bachelor in Arabic, University of Bergen, Norway

 Daus, S.; Braeken, J. & Nilsen, T. 2015.
 Explaining Item Difficulty Heterogeneity across Content Groups with Curricular Coverage.
-International Annual Meeting of the Psychometric Society (IMPS) 2015.
+Poster presented at the International Annual Meeting of the Psychometric Society (IMPS), Beijing, China.

 Poster award along with 2 other winners, of 119 posters

 - Daus, S. (2016, August).
 Explaining Difficulties in Large-Scale Assessments.
-Paper and poster presented at the European Science Education Research Association’s Summer School 2016, Ceske Budejovice, Czech Republic.
+Paper and poster presented at the European Science Education Research Association’s (ESERA) Summer School, Ceske Budejovice, Czech Republic.

 - Daus, S. (2017, July).
 Are TIMSS country scores and rankings sensitive to varying opportunities to learn?
 Poster presented at the International Annual Meeting of the Psychometrics Society (IMPS), Zürich, Switzerland.